umee-network/docs/docs/learn-the-basics/blockchain-basics/types-of-blockchains.md

 ## Proof of Stake

-> Umee is a Proof of Stake blockchain.
+> UX chain is a Proof of Stake blockchain.
 Other well known Proof of Stake blockchains include Cosmos Hub, Solana, Polkadot, and Cardano.

 Proof of Stake (PoS) blockchains require network participants called "[validators](/learn-the-basics/staking-basics/what-is-validator)" to lock up crypto as collateral to ensure that they properly “_validate_” the data being included in a new entry on the distributed ledger.
 Validators are randomly selected to validate a block based on the amount of collateral they have locked up, or “[staked](/learn-the-basics/staking-basics/what-is-staking),” hence the name “Proof of Stake.”
 Once a randomly selected validator validates a block, other validators verify its accuracy and the "_block rewards_," or newly minted units of crypto, are released.